 - Cocktail Sauce:

-- 2 teaspoon hot sauce or sriracha hot sauce adjust to taste
+- 2 tsp hot sauce or sriracha hot sauce adjust to taste

 - Lemon Dill Sauce:

-- 2 tablespoon fresh Italian parsley finely chopped
+- 2 Tbsp fresh Italian parsley finely chopped

-- ½ teaspoon Seafood seasoning, Creole OR Cajun seasoning adjust to taste
+- 1/2 tsp Seafood seasoning, Creole OR Cajun seasoning adjust to taste

 - To Make Shrimp: Bring water to a rolling boil in a deep pot.
 Add peppercorns, seafood seasoning, bay leaf, onion wedges, lemon wedges and tarragon.
 Lower heat to medium high and boil for 15 minutes to infuse the water with flavor.